10 Mar

 Suppose you are starting a business and have rented out an office space to carry out your activities.
 In that case, the UK government allows you to deduct the cost of rent paid in that particular year.
 In addition, if any equipment has been used, you can also deduct its cost.

 The cost of travel includes hiring cabs or vans, including bus, train, or plane costs.
-These all are your travel expenses and are allowable expenses.
+These are all your travel expenses and are allowable expenses.

-Health Insurance Premiums:
+Health Insurance Premiums

-You can deduct your health insurance costs from your expenses and treat your insurance as a claimable expense
+You can deduct your health insurance costs from your expenses and treat your insurance as a claimable expenseย

-Publications And Subscriptions:
+Publications And Subscriptions

 It can take up their time and energy when someone owns a business.
 But there are still many other expenses that one must account for every month explicitly related to the business.
-One of these expenses include subscriptions to specialised magazines, journals, and books directly to management and professional growth areas.
+One of these expenses includes subscriptions to specialised magazines, journals, and books directly to management and professional growth areas.

 For example, if an individual runs a restaurant and has subscribed to those culinary periodicals or newspapers published weekly regarding the restaurant industry.
 These expenses would be deductible simply because they are directly related to the business in question.